Mister1SI/ftt/README.md

 chicken

 ### Chase
 Chase is stupid and never does any work.
-He is a loser and is probably from britan (ew!).
+He is a loser and is probably from france (ew!).